Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 your game directory and run "setup-A7#ImprovedShamanicDance.exe".
 Follow the instructions and you are ready to start.

-It is not required to start a new game for the mod to take effect.
+Except for the subcomponent "Add spell 'Shamanic Pact'" it is not required to start a new game for the mod to take effect.

 Components